catofwonders/StructuredPrefillSpindleFork/README.md

-current paused due to limitations in lumiverse code
+currently paused due to limitations in lumiverse code